Use the following page when setting up your Fine Art files for submission.

 Your final files must:

-- Have artwork cropped to the inner blue guides
+- Have artwork cropped to the edge of the artboard (updated!)

-Place your artwork under the “Place artwork below this layer” layer to crop your artwork to this guide.
-Our system will automatically crop the white margins out for the Full-Bleed format, but will keep them included for the other formats.
+Place your artwork under the “Place artwork below this layer” layer to crop your artwork to the edge of the artboard.
+Our system will automatically add white margins in for necessary formats.

 - Be saved in CMYK color mode (if set to RGB, colors will become oversaturated/neon)